nainika1910/hello-world/README.md

 Testing Repository

 Hello Everyone,
-I an newbee at git repository, would like to work on php and its frameworks. also like to learn new technologies..... :-)
+I am a newbee at git repository, would like to work on php and its frameworks. also like to learn new technologies..... :-)